-(m) Exploration and development expenditure
+(m) Exploration and evaluation assets

-Exploration, evaluation and development expenditure incurred is accumulated in respect of each identifiable area of interest.
+Exploration and evaluation expenditure incurred is accumulated in respect of each identifiable area of interest.
 These costs are only carried forward to the extent that they are expected to be recouped through successful development of the area or where activities in the area have not yet reached a stage that permits reasonable assessment of the existence of economically recoverable reserves.
 As the asset is not available for use it is not depreciated or amortised.